 There are no particular symptoms linked to oligospermia.
-There exist no visible or noticeable symptoms such as pain, which means males are unable to know they have oligospermia until they find out with a SA.
+There exist no visible or noticeable symptoms such as pain, which means males are unable to know they have oligospermia until they find out with a semen analysis.
 In short, couples find it out when pregnancy does not occur after having been trying to conceive for a reasonable period of time and decide to undergo infertility testing.

 Guzick DS, Overstreet JW, Factor-Litvak P, Brazil CK, Nakajima ST, Coutifaris C, et al. (2001).
 Sperm morphology, motility, and concentration in fertile and infertile men.
 N Engl J Med 2001; 345: 1388-1393.

 McLachlan RI.
 Approach to the patient with oligozoospermia.
 J Clin Endocrinol Metab.
 2013;98(3):873-80.